RocqJones/GAMING/README.md

 --I developed this game to exercise my looping capability

 ****BATTLE SHIP GAME****
-This is hude and exciting game project have ever created 3.Battle Ship Game
+This is huge and exciting game project have ever created

+3.Battle Ship Game
 --This game has its descriptions on pdf on the game's folder